WheteThunger/CustomVendingSetup/README.md

   "Shop UI settings": {
     "Enable skin overlays": false
   },
+  "Economics integration": {
+    "Enabled": false,
+    "Item short name": "paper",
+    "Item skin ID": 2420097877
+  },
+  "Server Rewards integration": {
+    "Enabled": false,
+    "Item short name": "paper",
+    "Item skin ID": 2420097877
+  },
   "Override item max stack sizes (shortname: amount)": {}
 }
 ```

 - `Shop UI settings`
   - `Enable skin overlays` (`true` or `false`) -- While `true`, skin images will be overlayed on top of items when needed.
 For example, to display currency skin.
+- `Economics integration` -- Controls integration with the Economics plugin.
+  - `Enabled` (`true` or `false`) -- Determines whether Economics integration is enabled.
+While enabled, the below configured item will be used as a proxy to configure vending machines to buy and sell Economics currency.
+  - `Item short name` -- Determines the item that will be associated with Economics currency.
+When you want to configure a sale offer to buy or sell Economics currency, you must place this item into the corresponding "For Sale" or "Currency" column while editing the vending machine.
+Whichever item you configure here will be displayed in the shop view, though you may cover it up with the image of a skin by setting a non-`0` `Item skin ID` and setting `Enable skin overlays` to `true`.
+  - `Item skin ID` -- Determines the skin ID that will be associated with Economics currency.
+If you set this to `0`, the vanilla item (with no skin) will be displayed in the shop view.
+If you set this to non-`0`, **and** you set `Enable skin overlays` to `true`, the skin will be displayed in the shop view.
+- `Server Rewards` -- Controls integration with the Server Rewards plugin.
+  - `Enabled` (`true` or `false`) -- Same as for Economics.
+  - `Item short name` -- Same as for Economics.
+  - `Item skin ID` -- Same as for Economics.
 - `Override item max stack sizes (shortname: amount)` -- This section allows you to override the max stack size of items that players can get when purchasing items, by item short name.
 This is intended to allow players to receive larger stacks of items from vending machines than they could receive from other sources.
 For example, if the max stack size of wood is `5000`, configuring a maximum of `10000` here will allow the player to acquire a single wood item with stack size `10000` (granted the vending machine has enough wood in stock).
   - This feature only applies to vending machines customized by this plugin.
   - This feature might not work with every stack size plugin.
 Worst case, editing these settings may have no effect.